dchaimow/gfae/README.md

 # Generic fmri analysis environment
 This is a repo template for container based fMRI analysis development. `gfae.def` defines a singularity container including a set of useful fMRI analysis software. `container_resource` contains singularity definition files for individual software packages, meant to assist in adapting `gfae.def` to your own needs.

-Currently `gfae.def` is based on centos 7 and contains:
+Currently `gfae.def` is based on rocky linux 8 and contains:
 * conda via mambaforge, with packages installed in base environment (here only explicitly conda installed packages):
   * python
   * nipype